If you are looking for cinematic street portrait recipe custom film simulation settings for Fuji X-Trans IV cameras, you have come to the right page.

 Now comes the magical part on how to create these cinematic bloom effects.
 All you need is a high-quality creative FX filter.
 Check out my diffusion filter guide if you want to know more about the products.

-I am using the Moment Cinebloom diffusion filter with 20% density to diffuse the highlights and lower the contrast on the high contrast settings which I’ve mentioned above.
-Sound weird, but it will create a really nice cinematic bloom.
+I am using the Moment Cinebloom diffusion filter with 20% density to diffuse the highlights and lower the contrast on the high-contrast settings that I’ve mentioned above.
+It sounds weird, but it will create a really nice cinematic bloom.

 You can learn more about shooting portraits during golden hours in my outdoor portrait guide.